-Oakland fire: Family and friends turn to social media to find loved ones
+Desperate search for loved ones after fire

 Story highlights

-- Two dozen people missing after a deadly fire in Oakland
+- Two dozen people are missing after the fatal fire in Oakland

-- Concerned family and friends are posting please for information on social media
+- Concerned family and friends are posting pleas for information on social media

-(CNN)Concerned family and friends of the two dozen people still missing after a deadly fire ravaged a warehouse hosting an electronic music show in Oakland, California, have turned to social media to help find loved ones and offer support.
+(CNN)Concerned family and friends of the two dozen people still missing after a fatal fire ravaged an Oakland, California, warehouse are using social media to find loved ones and offer support.

-The blaze, which broke out Friday night in the two-story building that housed artist studios and events, killed at least nine people, officials said.
+The blaze broke out Friday night in the two-story building, which housed artist studios and events and was hosting an electronic music show.
+At least nine people were killed, officials said.

-Officials estimated at least 100 people were at the music show, which a Facebook page called the "Golden Donna 100% Silk 2016 West Coast Tour."
+Officials estimated at least 100 people were at the show, which a Facebook page called the "Golden Donna 100% Silk 2016 West Coast Tour."

-That Facebook page has since become a clearing house for information where people are posting names and photos of attendees and inquiring about their whereabouts.
+That Facebook page has since become a clearing house for information where people are posting names and photos of attendees and asking where they are.

 Another woman wrote, "My cousin is missing, we're worried sick.
 Sending love to everybody affected by this tragedy."